dnaforge/dnaforge-backend/Protocol.md

 ```

-The example above should produce a new job, e.g.:
+The examples above should produce a new job, e.g.:

 ```json
 {